Paraguay: Industry and manufacturing

 The World Bank lists the top producing countries each year, based on the total value of production.
 By the 2019 list, Paraguay had the 79th most valuable industry in the world ($6.9 billion).
 The country was the seventh largest producer of soybean oil in the world in 2018.

 The mineral industry of Paraguay produces about 25% of the country's gross domestic product (GDP) and employs about 31% of the labor force.
 Production of cement, iron ore, and steel occurs commonly throughout Paraguay's industrial sector.
 The growth of the industry was further fueled by the maquila industry, with large industrial complexes located in the eastern part of the country.
 Paraguay put in place many incentives aimed to attract industries to the country.
 One of them is the so-called "Maquila law", by which companies can relocate to Paraguay, enjoying minimal tax rates.

-In the pharmaceutical industry, Paraguayan companies now meet 70% of domestic consumption and have begun to export drugs.
-Paraguay is quickly supplanting foreign suppliers in meeting the country's drug needs.
-Strong growth also is evident in the production of edible oils, garments, organic sugar, meat processing, and steel.
+In the pharmaceutical industry, Paraguayan companies meet around 70% of domestic consumption and have begun to export drugs.
+Paraguay is supplanting foreign suppliers in meeting the country's drug needs.

 In 2003, manufacturing comprised 13.6% of the GDP and it employed about 11% of the working population in 2000.
 Paraguay's primary manufacturing focus is on food and beverages.
 Wood products, paper products, hides and furs, and nonmetallic mineral products also contribute to manufacturing totals.
 Steady growth in the manufacturing GDP during the 1990s (1.2% annually) laid the foundation for 2002 and 2003, when the annual growth rate rose to 2.5%.
+Growth is also evident in the production of edible oils, garments, organic sugar, meat processing, and steel.
 Paraguay was ranked 103rd in the Global Innovation Index in 2025.

 Social issues of the indigenous

 Literacy rates have been extremely low among Paraguay's indigenous population, who had a literacy rate of 7.1% compared to the 51% rate of the general population as of the 2002 census.

 Only 2.5% of Paraguay's indigenous population had access to clean drinking water and only 9.5% had electricity as of 2002.

+According to official reports by the National Institute of Statistics (INE), there was an improvement in access to electricity, clean drinking water and garbage collection compared to the data obtained in 2012.
+The percentage of [indigenous] homes with electricity service increased from 31.2% to 66.7%.
+Running water services had also an increase in coverage, going from 15.1% to 25.3%, and garbage collection increased from 5.2% to 6.4%.
+However, some leaders of Paraguayan indigenous communities have denounced discrimination by the education system towards indigenous schools.
+A census in 2017 revealed that "The percentage of the indigenous population living in poverty in 2017 was 66.2%, almost three times the national average."